gjstirling/Bank-Tech-test/README.md

 # Description

 This tech task allows a user to create a bank accounts and make actions on those accounts.
-Such as withdrawels, deposits and seeing transactions by printing statements.
+Such as withdrawals, deposits and printing transaction statements.

 ## Domain model